Start your engines, TechCrunch is (virtually) headed to Detroit – TechCrunch

 Why Detroit?
 This is where StockX and Rivian call home, along with a growing stable of medical technology companies, fintech startups and security companies.
 The area is quickly transforming thanks to active investors, a low cost of living and access to amazing universities that have a long history of supporting entrepreneurs.

-If you’re interested in what’s happening in Detroit in general, are seeking out a new up-and-coming city to live in, looking for cool companies and talented founders to invest in, then you’ll want to register and drop Thursday April 15 on your calendar.
+If you’re interested in what’s happening in Detroit in general, are seeking out a new up-and-coming city to live in or looking for cool companies and talented founders to invest in, then you’ll want to register and drop Thursday April 15 on your calendar.

 Here’s just some of what you can expect:

 - Networking: It’s what you can always count on us for.
-Companies are started and deals get done at TechCrunch events (yes, even the virtual ones!)
+Companies are started and deals get done at TechCrunch events (yes, even the virtual ones!).

 - Panels: Meet the movers and shakers up close and personal.
-Hear about their journey, ask them questions and find out what’s special to them about Detroit.
+Hear about their journeys, ask them questions and find out what’s special to them about Detroit.

 - Pitch-off: Detroit startups, submit your decks.
 Take part in our first Detroit pitch-off and be crowned champion.

-It’s going to be one to remember and the perfect setup for the day we can once again do this all in-person.
+It’s going to be one to remember, and the perfect setup for the day we can once again do this all in-person.